ievgrafov/gnuplotrb/_posts/2015-06-01-first_week_activities.md

 ### Working features

-Gnuplot gem already may be used to plot some 2D graphs.
+GnuplotRB gem already may be used to plot some 2D graphs.
 It can plot math functions, data given in file or in Ruby Array.
 You may plot in cartesian or polar coordinates and set functions with parametric formulas.

-I think [examples from repository](https://github.com/dilcom/pilot-gnuplot/tree/master/samples) are more informative.
+I think [examples from repository](https://github.com/dilcom/gnuplotrb/tree/master/samples) are more informative.
 Most of them are used to test gnuplot gem in specs so you may be sure they work since Travis CI builds are successful.

 #### Plotting data from existing file